Introduction to Cloud Computing and Microsoft Azure

 - Cloud Computing helps to access data anywhere and anytime.
 But in an on-premise datacenter, the user can access his data only on the system in which he has stored it.
 If the user has to access the data in another system, he needs to save it in an External storage Medium.
 To access the data using only need an active internet connection.
 Data is not restricted to only one system or network.

 There are three types of cloud:

-Public cloud will be available for the general public users.
+- Public Cloud: Public cloud will be available for general public users.
 The cloud will be available through the internet by users.
-The infrastructure is owned and maintained by providers like Google, Microsoft, Amazon etc.
+The infrastructure is owned and maintained by providers like Google, Microsoft, Amazon, etc.

-Private cloud is maintained and managed by the particular organization or any third party.
+- Private Cloud: Private cloud is maintained and managed by a particular organization or any third party.
 The particular organization can use the cloud to store company data as well as can host business applications.
 The data cannot be shared outside the organization.

-In a hybrid cloud, we use both private clouds as well as the public cloud.
-Organizations can use private clouds for sensitive application, while public clouds for non-sensitive applications.
+- Hybrid Cloud: In a hybrid cloud, we use both private clouds as well as the public cloud.
+Organizations can use private clouds for sensitive applications, while public clouds for non-sensitive applications.